Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 One of our recommended things to do in Turks and Caicos is to take a snorkeling cruise that visits the barrier reefs and coral heads that surround the islands.

-Many resorts and hotels, especially the large all-inclusive resorts, feature a fun range of complimentary water sports equipment.
-The flotilla usually includes ocean kayaks, stand-up paddleboards, Hobie Cat sailboats, snorkel gear, and windsurfers.
+Many resorts and hotels, especially the large all-inclusive resorts, offer their guests a range of complimentary water sports equipment.
+The flotilla usually includes ocean kayaks, stand-up paddleboards, Hobie Cat sailboats, and windsurfers, as well as snorkel gear.

-Another option for the adventurous is a boat rental.
-The choices range from open skiffs with outboards, to small jet boats, and mini power catamarans.
+Another option for the adventurous traveler is renting a boat.
+The choices range from open skiffs with outboards to small jet boats and mini power catamarans.

 Fishing